Debugging HW Platforms Using OpenOCD¶

 container and the paths are set relative to the root of the container.
 To fix

-this it is necessary to execute the following command in the gdb
+this it is necessary to execute the following command in the gdb terminal

-(see lower-left sub-window of the gdbgui
+(see lower-left sub-window of the gdbgui).

 (gdb) set substitute-path /host <ABSOLUTE_PATH_OF_THE_SDK_ROOT_DIRECTORY>

-part of the path for the source files
+This command replaces the /host part of the path for the source files

 with their actual location on the host machine - in this case inside the